awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-managing.md

 ## Removing a cluster from an Amazon Aurora global database<a name="aurora-global-database-detaching"></a>

 You can remove Aurora DB clusters from your Aurora global database for several different reasons\.
 For example, you might want to remove an Aurora DB cluster from an Aurora global database if the primary cluster becomes degraded or isolated\.
 It then becomes a standalone provisioned Aurora DB cluster that could be used to create a new Aurora global database\.
-To learn more, see [Manually recovering an Amazon Aurora global database from an unplanned outage](aurora-global-database-disaster-recovery.md#aurora-global-database-failover)\.
+To learn more, see [Recovering an Amazon Aurora global database from an unplanned outage](aurora-global-database-disaster-recovery.md#aurora-global-database-failover)\.

 You also might want to remove Aurora DB clusters because you want to delete an Aurora global database that you no longer need\.
 You can't delete the Aurora global database until after you remove \(detach\) all associated Aurora DB clusters, leaving the primary for last\.
 For more information, see [Deleting an Amazon Aurora global database](#aurora-global-database-deleting)\.